Robert B. Luckey: Postwar service

 In July 1951, Luckey was transferred back to Camp Lejeune and assumed duty as assistant chief of staff for operations on the staff of 2nd Marine Division.
 He served in this capacity consecutively under major generals Ray A. Robinson and Edwin A. Pollock and later assumed duty as divisional chief of staff.

 Luckey was transferred to the staff of Marine Corps Schools, Quantico in July 1953 and assumed duty as chief of staff under Lieutenant General Clifton B. Cates.
 While in this capacity, Luckey was co-responsible for the organization of Marine Corps commissioned personnel training at the Basic School, Amphibious Warfare School, Officer Candidate School, Marine Corps Command and Staff College and other facilities.

 He was promoted to brigadier general in August 1954 and ordered to Camp Lejeune for duty as commanding general, Force Troops, Fleet Marine Force Atlantic (FMFLANT).
 In this capacity, he was responsible for all independent units under FMFLANT such as support artillery units, antiaircraft artillery units, military police battalions, separate engineer units and other miscellaneous force units.

 Luckey left Camp Lejeune in June 1955 and reported at the Headquarters Marine Corps in Washington, D.C., for duty as deputy assistant chief of staff for plans (G-3).
 While in this capacity, he served as deputy to Major General Robert E. Hogaboom, who formed so-called "Hogaboom Board", the Composition and Structure Board which studied and came up with recommendations for revised tables of organization of Marine Corps units, among other things.

 In June 1956, Luckey was appointed deputy chief of staff for research and development and was promoted to major general in November of that year.
 He was transferred to the command of Marine Corps Recruit Depot Parris Island in July 1957 and was responsible for the recruit training on the East Coast of the United States until May 1959, when he was succeeded by future Commandant, David M. Shoup.

 Luckey then departed for the Far East and assumed command of 3rd Marine Division on Okinawa, Japan.
 He remained there until October 1960, when he returned to the United States for duty as commanding general, Camp Lejeune.

 On November 1, 1961, Luckey was promoted to lieutenant general and assumed command of Fleet Marine Force, Atlantic and held that command during the Cuban Missile Crisis emergency in October 1962.
 He also supported the employment of helicopters in the Amphibious Warfare.
 He held that command until August 1, 1963, when he was succeeded by James P. Berkeley and retired from active duty after 36 years of Marine Corps service.

 Death

 Lieutenant General Robert B. Luckey settled in West Tisbury, Massachusetts, and died there on September 9, 1974, aged 69.
-He was married to the former Miss Carey Walker of Vineyard Haven, Massachusetts, daughter of Army Brigadier General Meriwether L. Walker, a former Governor of the Panama Canal Zone.
+He was married to the former Miss Cary Walker of Vineyard Haven, Massachusetts, daughter of Army Brigadier General Meriwether Lewis Walker and granddaughter of Brigadier General Asa B. Carey.
 They have a daughter, Laura, and two sons, Thomas and William.